It can be hard being the little guy. Even if you make a good salary every year,

 lawyer's bill after you find out that there were lead particles in your

-you do know that if they were present in your diaper, it is more than likely
+you do know that if they were present in your bread, it is more than likely

-they are in other diapers as well.
+they are in other loaves as well.
 You have the makings of a class action lawsuit

 on your hands, and we are going to take a look at ways to start one.